 All applicants for program funding must submit to a criminal background check, the cost for which will be deducted from the Grant funds at the time of disbursement, if Grant funding is approved.
 If the applicant is a corporate entity, then the president, director, or manager applying shall submit to a criminal background check.
 If the entity is a partnership, then all partners must submit to a criminal background check.
-To be eligible for funding, the applicant must not have any of the following: a felony conviction or nolo contendere for financial economic crimes within the past ten years; or a felony conviction or nolo contendere for violent or heinous crimes (i.e. murder, sexual battery, sexual assault, armed robbery or burglary, carjacking, home-invasion, kidnapping, arson, crimes against children, etc.) in their complete history.
+To be eligible for funding, the applicant must not have any of the following: a felony conviction or nolo contendere within the past five (5) years; a felony conviction or nolo contendere for financial economic crimes within the past ten years; or a felony conviction or nolo contendere for violent or heinous crimes (i.e. murder, sexual battery, sexual assault, armed robbery or burglary, carjacking, home-invasion, kidnapping, arson, crimes against children, etc.) in their complete history.
 If the background check reveals any of the above, the applicant will be rendered ineligible for funding.